 Her eyes grew wide.
 “Then this . . . this house, right here where we are, is . . . a place of enchantment?”

 “Of a sort,” Konom nodded.
-“That word enchantment has been ill-used in your day and your parents’ day; folk may think it means only reciting words of spells, or even some eerie abuse of power.
+“That word enchantment has been ill-used in your day and your parents’ day; some folk think it means only reciting words of spells, or even some eerie thing, an abuse of power.
 But that’s as if one said that horsemanship only meant beating an animal.
 The supernatural world is the world we live in, the wholeness of this world, not simply a tool to be plied.
 One has to understand it, to approach it rightly.”

 Seeing that Zitona looked a little puzzled, he waved aside his musings.
 “You’ll understand when you know the Chari-King.”